awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Cloud_Formation_Modules.md

 {{% /expand%}}

-{{%expand "Inventory Collector" %}}
+{{%expand "Trusted Advisor" %}}

 ###  Trusted Advisor
 This module will retrieve all AWS Trusted Advisor recommendations from all your linked account.

-* CloudFormation to add to Optimization_Data_Collector.yaml:
+* CloudFormation to add to OptimizationDataCollectionStack:

-        Parameters:
-            MultiAccountRoleName:
-            Type: String
-            Description: Name of the IAM role deployed in all accounts which can retrieve AWS Data.
-            Default: OPTICS-Assume-Role-Management-Account

-        Resource:
              TrustedAdvisor:
                 Type: AWS::CloudFormation::Stack
                 Properties: